Medically review by Kim Langdon

 6. Brain fog

-Brain fog can be attributed to many things, but adrenal fatigue is a driver of lack of focus, decreased productivity, and an inability to cope like we mentioned above.
+Brain fog can be attributed to many things, but adrenal fatigue is a driver of lack of focus, decreased productivity, and an inability to cope as we mentioned above.

 For someone whose adrenals are in poor standings, the brain may very well not be receiving enough which leads to brain fog, confusion, an inability to focus or problem solve, and even symptoms of anxiety and depression.